MicrosoftDocs/win32/desktop-src/DirectShow/camschedule-getevent.md

 ---
-Description: 'The GetEvent method retrieves an event handle, which is used to signal a change in the next advise time.' ms.assetid: '2548a321-df65-4a5b-9e6a-8bbc031254c7'
+Description: The GetEvent method retrieves an event handle, which is used to signal a change in the next advise time. ms.assetid: 2548a321-df65-4a5b-9e6a-8bbc031254c7
-title: 'CAMSchedule.GetEvent method'
+title: CAMSchedule.GetEvent method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CAMSchedule.GetEvent method